huangmemegame/learn-photon-truesync/README.md

 # learn-photon-truesync

-Learning how to use Photon TrueSync to create a Online Game.
+Learning how to use Photon TrueSync to create Online Games.